ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

 ## Step 1: Download the package

-Download the prebuilt package from the Release section in the GitHub repository at <TBD>.
+Download the prebuilt package from the Release section in the GitHub repository at [https://github.com/microsoft/m365-sample-twitter-connector-csharp-aspnet/releases](https://github.com/microsoft/m365-sample-twitter-connector-csharp-aspnet/releases).
 Under the latest release, download the zip file named **SampleConnector.zip**.
 You will upload this zip file to Azure in Step 4.

 ## Step 2: Create an app in Azure Active Directory